MicrosoftDocs/visualstudio-docs/docs/azure/vs-key-vault-add-connected-service.md

    ![Screenshot of "Create Azure Key Vault" screen](./media/vs-key-vault-add-connected-service/create-new-key-vault.png)

 1. In the **Configure Key Vault** screen, you can change the name of the environment variable that references the key vault URI.
-The connection string is not stored here, it's stored in the key vault.
+The connection string is not stored here; it's stored in the key vault.

    ![Screenshot of Connect to Azure Key Vault screen.](./media/vs-key-vault-add-connected-service/connect-to-azure-key-vault.png)